 In addition to the camera itself, I also packed a battery charger and three spare batteries for my Canon G7X Mark II.

 I packed a backup point-and-shoot camera with me on this particular bike tour, mainly because I wanted to make sure I had enough battery power for documenting all of my travels on the Bicycle Touring Pro YouTube channel.
-The Canon powershot ELPH 350 HS isn’t nearly as good as the G7X Mark II, but it has better audio, due to the placement of the microphone on the front of the camera instead of on the top.
+The OLYMPUS Tough TG-6 camera isn’t quite as good as the G7X Mark II, but it’s a good backup and is also waterproof for cold, rainy days.

-Just like with the G7X Mark II, I packed a battery charger and four additional batteries for my Canon Powershort point-and-shoot photo/video camera.
+Just like with the G7X Mark II, I packed a battery charger and two additional batteries for my OLYMPUS point-and-shoot camera.

 I packed a GoPro Hero video camera and used it to get a few action shots on my bike tour, but this camera was honestly not used all that often.
 The GoPro is good at getting wide shots of me and my bike, but was not used for much more than that.